rasul-ai/Text-Summarization/README.md

 Leveraging transfer learning techniques by initializing the model with weights pre-trained on a larger corpus or using domain-specific embeddings may help enhance the model's generalization and performance, particularly for summarizing news articles from the CNN-DailyMail dataset.

+**4. Dynamic Length Summaries:** \
+Allow the model to generate dynamic-length summaries rather than fixed-length ones.
+Consider using techniques like beam search to explore multiple possible lengths.

+**5. Explore Transformer-Based Architectures:** \
+Consider using more advanced architectures like Transformer-based models (e.g., BERT, GPT) that have shown success in natural language processing tasks, including summarization.

+**6. Address Overfitting:** \
+Implement regularization techniques (Batch normalization, dropout) to mitigate overfitting.
+Monitor the model's performance on validation data during training and adjust hyperparameters accordingly.

+**11. Evaluate with Multiple Metrics:** \
+Assess model performance using a variety of metrics beyond ROUGE, such as METEOR, BLEU, and human evaluation, to get a more comprehensive understanding of summarization quality.

 In conclusion, while the chosen model demonstrates moderate performance in terms of ROUGE scores, there is still room for improvement, especially in capturing longer-range dependencies and improving recall.
 Further fine-tuning, architectural enhancements, and transfer learning techniques can potentially address these limitations and enhance the model's capabilities for text summarization tasks.